PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex103_PSC.md

 # PSC device without mobile ions (1D).
 ([source code](https://github.com/PatricioFarrell/ChargeTransport.jl/tree/master/examplesEx103_PSC.jl))

-Simulating a three layer PSC device SiO2| MAPI | SiO2 without mobile ions and in stationary state (i.e. no time-dependency).
-This means we consider hetero interfaces.
+Simulating a three layer PSC device SiO2| MAPI | SiO2 without mobile ions and in stationary state.
+We consider heterojunctions.
 The simulations are performed out of equilibrium and with abrupt interfaces.
 For simplicity, the generation is off.

-This simulation coincides with the one made in Section 4.3 of Calado et al. (https://arxiv.org/abs/2009.04384).
+This simulation coincides with the one made in Section 4.3 of Calado et al. (https://arxiv.org/abs/2009.04384) with the parameters in Table S.13.
+Or here: https://github.com/barnesgroupICL/Driftfusion/blob/Methods-IonMonger-Comparison/Input_files/IonMonger_default_bulk.csv
-The paramters can be found in Table S.13 or slightly modified than the one in the publication here: https://github.com/barnesgroupICL/Driftfusion/blob/Methods-IonMonger-Comparison/Input_files/IonMonger_default_bulk.csv

 ````julia